Grimsby (film): Casting

 On 24 April 2014, Mark Strong joined the film to play a British black-ops spy and brother of Baron Cohen's character.
 On 25 April, Annabelle Wallis joined the cast of the film.
 On 11 June, Ian McShane, Gabourey Sidibe, David Harewood, and Johnny Vegas were confirmed as cast members.
 On 12 June, Baron Cohen's wife Isla Fisher was announced in a supporting role.
-The same day, Rebel Wilson was announced, followed by Penélope Cruz on July 9.
+The same day, Rebel Wilson's casting was announced, followed by Penélope Cruz on July 9.

 Filming

 Principal photography of the film commenced on 4 June 2014, at North Weald railway station, and around the Epping Forest area in Essex, England.

 The shooting lasted for six weeks in the UK and then moved to South Africa.
 On 3 July, comedian Eric Idle tweeted a photo from the set with Baron Cohen.

-On 10–11 July, Baron Cohen was filming Grimsby in Tilbury, which was modelled to resemble 1980s Grimsby.
+On 10–11 July, Baron Cohen was filming Grimsby in Tilbury, which was modeled to resemble 1980s Grimsby.
 On 14 July, Baron Cohen and Strong were spotted filming some scenes for the film in the streets.

 A number of residents of Grimsby were upset with Baron Cohen for negative stereotypes portraying their town as a rubbish-strewn, violent ghetto in which drunks urinate from windows and mothers hand children cans of beer in the street.